-Frederick Dodge (left) and Sidney Holland at an aisport in 1945.
-From December 1949, Maker Midnesshe was serve them in their soles of enrichter of external alfalies and prime minister respectively.
-He was serior pressed by an is clear from his private correspondence with Carl Benerolson and others: the described Dodge as is roadinal salar and, in 1953, referend to Holland as 1944 and 50 his indiscover comments at diplomatic meetings.
-All Signature Comments and Signature Comm COMING OF 10 ...[He] never thinks that any of our posts have any real justification or value.\(^{14}\) McIntosh was astonished to find Holyoake even more tight-fisted than Nash.\(^{9}\) From time to time he was also forced into damage control after Holyoake spoke off the cuff about diplomatic matters.\(^{9}\) Exerces no so and story Melstoch had to concend with a situation in which, for the first time, the institute of external actives are ack popular missister.
-The prospect of dealing with two missisters and not appeal to Melstonah, but the prospect of dealing with two missisters and not appeal to Melstonah, the state of the prospect of dealing with two missisters and the prospect of the prospect of Unsympatric attractes to ordical senderly the misterer approach - Ti. for the works have present in the present the senderly and the sender send sender send sender send sender send sender send sender send sender sender sender sender sender sender sender senderly and the senderly and the senderly and the senderly and the sender sender senderly and the senderly CHAPTER THREE Facing challenges IAN McGIBBON Include the open that of building a department spaties of include the open that of building a department capable of one encount in the physical problems conforming the department capable of the conforming the conforming the department, see loss far the same of excommendation and organisation.
-In the trave well soming problems in fuding the staff to carry our Medinards visition of a diplomatic service.
-Googneying with the universities for the bost and followers was always point of the difficult in the public service employment environment of the soyar.
-Training flowers with much the parties of a software restauries of agridations problem, not well with much the parties of a software training a dignificulty problem, not well with the problems and callulatings, unling grant from the conditions they found and quarty them exercities agriced on their from lone.
-I TERMS OF ORGANISATION, many difficulties confronted the departmen the 1950s.
-Although the bare bones of a working foreign service had bee id down by the time the first Labour government lost nower, much neede 108 to be done to fissh out.
-This sometime in a less formulable political environment of the problems of the series colleagues grappide with the problems of derectoping the department's capacity to assist posts and to provide the information needed by it to political masters.
-This required sizable arrangements for the work of the officers based in Wellingson, and the provision of the necessary support to those serving oversions.
-Effects to improve the efficiency of the department were handered by the hadquest physical conditions in which officers were expected to the control of the control of the department were the control of the c as words.
+Frederick Duidge (liefs) and Sidney Holland at an airport in 1945.
+Fram December 1949.
+Allater Michasoh would sewer them in their males of minister of external allation and prime minister respectively.
+He was unimpressed by both, as it clear from his private correspondence with Carl Berendene and others.
+He described Duidge is fixed limitely said and, in 1952, relevand to Helland as that and for his indiscover comments and plomatic meetings.
+COMING OF AG ...
+[He] never thinks that any of our posts have any real justification or value.^{1,4} McIntosh was astonished to find Holyoake even more tight-fisted than Nash.20 From time to time he was also forced into damage control after Holyoake spoke off the off should following to material.20 Exerces no so and stoys Melitonsh had to concend with a situation in which, for the first time, the institute of external affirms on each popule mustice.
+The prospect of dealing with two ministers did not appeal to Melitonsh, but Manshan taking the internal content of the end of the property of the end of t Unsympatrics: attitudes to officials underlay the ministers' approach - "In the reserved harpy serificial," Michael susered Content in Strat Heround Workshoot associated than over the Enertia Affairs has no accorded Dodge in 1003, "Incore convinced than over the Enertia Affairs and the Content of the Enertia Affairs and the Content of the Content of the Content Affairs where the backed of periting him no change him mind, or to after his decisions."
+From Workshoot Affairs were present to over the backed of periting him no change him mind, or to after his decisions."
+From Workshoot Affairs were the Content of the Co CHAPTER THREE Facing challenges IAN McGIBBON Include the owner that of building a department qualities of adjustment captable of department captable of the owner owner of the department captable of the captable of the department captable of the captable of the department of the I TERMS OF ORGANISATION, many difficulties confronted the departmen the 1950s.
+Although the bare bones of a working foreign service had bee id down by the time the first Labour government lost nower, much neede 108 to be done to finds out this structure in a less frouvable political environment.
+Mctimosh and his senier colleagues grappied with the problems of develop the department's capacity to assist posts and to provide the information never by its political masters.
+This required suitable arrangements for the work the officers have been a first required suitable arrangements for the work the officers have first in Wellington, and the provision of the necessary support these serving coversess.
+Iffirst to improve the efficiency of the elegaratment is hindered by the landequate physical conditions in which effects were capacity and the conditions are sometimes were capacity and the conditions are sometimes were capacity and the conditions are considered as well as the conditions are considered as the conditions are considered as well as the conditions are considered as the conditions are c as words.